shkherad/ember-routing-dynamic/README.md

 purposes of the Route object are (1) to parse the URL for a given route, and (2) to use information from that URL to load model data.

 Generating this Route object is fairly easy.
-In the case of a 'products' route, we can do this by running the command `ember g route products`; this will create _two_ new files in the `app/products` directory, a Route file and a Template file.
+In the case of a `products` route, we can do this by running the command `ember g route products`; this will create _two_ new files in the `app/products` directory, a Route file and a Template file.